planetruby/books/README.md

 # All Ruby Books

+About:

+This is a list of English books about the Ruby programming language.

+Prices are indicative and may be incorrect.

+You are more than welcome to add new books, correct book information, suggest new categories, etc.

+You can contribute at the books git repository @ planet ruby right here through pull requests.

+Thanks!

+---

 This is the data source (in YAML) of the All Ruby Books website / page.

 The book collection was started by [Florent Guilleux](https://github.com/Florent2) in 2016.
 Thanks!
 Merci!